RACV Logo

 Day 8 - Belfast > Loch Lomond

 This morning, cross the Irish Sea by ferry to Scotland, where you will travel to Loch Lomond, one of Scotland’s best-known lakes (loch means lake in Scotland) and the largest in Great Britain by surface area.
-This evening, check into your historic hotel for a two-night stay.
+This evening, check into your hotel for a two-night Special Stay.

 Day 9 - Loch Lomond

 Loch Lomond may be known for its breathtaking waterway, but Stirling Castle is one of the region’s most iconic castles.
-Home to multiple generations of Scottish royalty, including the childhood home of Mary Queen of Scots, you will walk through the ancient halls of this castle, which possesses a rich storied history.
-You will see the Great Hall, the largest medieval banqueting hall ever built in Scotland, and the elaborate Royal Chapel.
+Home to multiple generations of Scottish royalty, including the childhood home of Mary Queen of Scots, its the ancient halls of this castle which possesses a rich storied history.
+You will see the Great Hall, the largest Medieval banqueting hall ever built in Scotland, and the elaborate Royal Chapel.

 Day 10 - Loch Lomond > Inverness